naderelhadedy/flask_project/README.md

-# flask_project
+# Citizens Bank

-This is a backend project using Python, Flask and SQLAlchemy
+- This is a backend project using Python, Flask and SQLAlchemy.

+- It's deployed on Heroku.
+[Website](https://thecitizens-bank.herokuapp.com/)